-The Canon EOS-1Ds and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in September 2002 and February 2015.
+The Canon EOS-1Ds and the Canon EOS M3 are two digital cameras that were announced, respectively, in September 2002 and February 2015.
 The 1Ds is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and an APS-C (M3) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the M3 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds has a resolution of 11 megapixels, whereas the M3 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (69 percent) than the Canon 1Ds.
 Moreover, the M3 is substantially lighter (71 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the M3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.